 People from all around the world started to flock to its sandy shores, bringing not only their diverse cultures but also an entrepreneurial spirit.
 With that, Dubai quickly earned a reputation as one of the most fun and fast-paced cities in the world, becoming home to some of the best restaurants, hotels and leisure activities.

 It’s a place where the fun and fabulous hang out, where the rich and famous play during the winter and where the rest of the world comes for holidays throughout the year.
 Nikki Beach Resort & Spa Dubai is a place we like to call home.

 Blessed with blissful balmy weather from October through April, summers are a little hotter.
 This city has adapted and boasts some of the best air-conditioning in the world, so there isn’t really a bad time to visit Dubai.

 Whatever the weather, if you’re heading here for sun, sea and sand, you can bronze by day and cool down after dark.

 There’s also a wonderful spa tradition, and the spas here are mind-boggling, combining five-star service and trusted methods and ingredients.
-You haven’t lived until you’ve tried a Frankincense facial!
+You haven’t lived until you’ve tried a Purifying facial!